thandora/nobel-prize-winners/README.md

 `pandas` - for data manipulation and computations.
 `matplotlib`, `seaborn`, and `plotly` - for visualization of data insights.

+## Viewing File

+If you just want to view the analysis, you can directly view the notebook on `main.ipynb`.

 ## Author

 Christian Klint M. Labadia